JonasHiltl/openchangelog/CONTRIBUTING.md

 Inside `internal/handler/web` run `npm run watch` to generate the `base.css` file with tailwind whenever anything changes.

 Now run `air` or `go run cmd/server.go` in the repo root to start Openchangelog with live reloading.
 Since `base.css` is embedded on server start, `air` sometimes doesn't update the `css` file after it changes.
 Rerunning `air` fixes this issue.

+Since the changelog page is cached for 5 minutes, you might need to disable the cache in the dev tools to see latest changelog updates.

 ## Creating a PR
 If you've made changes to any `*.templ` files, ensure you run `templ generate` afterward.